Shakthii27/Guidewire-Hackathon-ZING/README.md

 India has over **15 million gig delivery workers**.
 They are classified as independent contractors — which means no employer, no sick leave, and no income protection.

-Every summer, Delhi hits **46°C+**.
+Every summer, Chennai experiences **extreme heat and high humidity**, making outdoor work dangerous.
 Every monsoon, streets flood in minutes.
 Every winter, AQI crosses 500.
 On those days, a delivery rider faces an impossible choice:

 > **Log off and survive the conditions - or ride through it and survive the month.**